metabase/metabase/docs/api/scim.md

 /api/ee/scim/ endpoints.

-## `DELETE metabase-enterprise.scim.api/api_key`
+## `GET metabase-enterprise.scim.api/api_key`

-Deletes the SCIM API key, if one exists.
-Equivalent to disabling SCIM.
+Fetch the SCIM API key if one exists.
+Does *not* return an unmasked key, since we don't have access to that after it is created.

 You must be a superuser to do this.